-- Reviews allow you to qualify for promo sites.
-This is the real reason to bother—many advertisers have requirements of either 5 or 10 reviews, at 3.5 – 4-star averages.
+- Qualifying for promo sites.
+This is the main reason—many advertisers require either 5 – 10 reviews (with a 3.5 – 4-star average).

 - Social proof is important.
-All other elements being equal—blurb, cover, writing quality—a book with 15 reviews will probably be purchased over a title with none.
-Still, despite this tendency, reviews are far less important for books than, say, socks or a new television.
-That’s because fiction quality is far more subjective.
-And, also, all other elements aren’t equal.
+All other elements being equal—blurb, cover, writing quality—a book with 15 reviews will be purchased over a title with none.
+Despite this tendency, reviews are far less important for books than, say, socks or a new television.
+That’s because fiction quality is subjective and all other elements are never equal.
 A book with twenty reviews and a genre-relevant cover will likely trounce one with a terrible, off-genre cover and a hundred glowing reviews.

-I want to be clear: There aren’t many good reasons to acquire reviews besides the three outlined above.
+I want to be clear: There aren’t many good reasons to acquire reviews besides the those outlined above.
 A la Facebook likes, Amazon reviews quickly become a vanity metric.
 After you get past 50 for a given title, there are diminishing returns.
 That being said, is having 250 or 500 reviews better than 50?
-Of course—but when a book has hundreds of reviews, it’s almost always a byproduct of it selling well.
-Spending hundreds of hours or thousands of dollars to get this many reviews is a poor use of resources.
+Of course—but remember, when a book has hundreds of reviews, it’s almost always a byproduct of it selling well.
+Spending hundreds of hours or thousands of dollars accumulating this many reviews is a poor use of resources.

-50 is an arbitrary threshold, but effective for the following reasons:
+50 is an arbitrary threshold, but chosen for the following reasons: